bxparks/AceTime/USER_GUIDE.md

       from 2000 until 2038.
     * Java `java.time` library has an upper limit far beyond the year 2068 limit of `ZonedDateTime`.
 Testing was performed from 2000 to until 2050.
-* `ExtendedZoneProcessor`
-    * There are 5 time zones (as of version 2019a of the TZ Database, see the bottom of `zonedbx/zone_infos.h`) which have DST transitions that occur at 00:01 (one minute after midnight).
-This transition cannot be represented as a multiple of 15-minutes.
-The transition times of these zones have been shifted to the nearest 15-minute boundary, in other words, the transitions occur at 00:00 instead of 00:01.
-Clocks based on `ExtendedZoneProcessor` will be off by one hour during the 1-minute interval from 00:00 and 00:01.
-    * Fortunately all of these transitions happen before 2012.
-If you are interested in only dates after 2019, then this will not affect you.
 * `NtpClock`
     * The `NtpClock` on an ESP8266 calls `WiFi.hostByName()` to resolve the IP address of the NTP server.
 Unfortunately, when I tested this